dream-sports-labs/code-push-server/cli/README.md

 #### Gradle file parameter (Android only)

 This specifies the relative path to the `build.gradle` file that the CLI should use when attempting to auto-detect the target binary version for the release.
 This parameter is only meant for advanced scenarios, since the CLI will automatically be able to find your `build.grade` file in "standard" React Native projects.
-However, if your gradle file is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing CodePush updates, without needing to explicitly set the `--targetBinaryVersion` parameter.
+However, if your gradle file is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing DOTA updates, without needing to explicitly set the `--targetBinaryVersion` parameter.
 Since `build.gradle` is a required file name, specifying the path to the containing folder or the full path to the file itself will both achieve the same effect.

 ```shell
 dota release-react MyApp-Android android -p "./foo/bar/"